AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 - [PROBLEM] Pattern needs more information/definition

 #### Rules for naming:
 - Keep it vague.
+Add a good and bad example here.
 - Keep it conversational/human readable.
+Add a good and bad example here.

 #### Naming pattern variants
+- Variants of patterns with the same data model should be pseudopatterns
 - Variants should be named “[base item] as [variant]” (e.g. "Header as overlay" or "Button as Secondary Color")
 - Icons should have "icon" in the pattern name.
 - "Article stub" could be a good way to name article previews